Federico Mayor Zaragoza: Foundation for a Culture of Peace

 Founded in March 2000 and ascribed to the protectorate for foundations of the Community of Madrid's regional department of education, the Foundation's objective is to contribute to building and consolidating a Culture of Peace through reflection, research, education and on-the-spot action.
 Its activities focus mainly on linking and mobilizing networks of institutions, organizations and individuals who have proven their commitment to the values of the Culture of Peace.

 Through the Foundation for a Culture of Peace, Mayor continued the task he began as director-general of UNESCO: that of promoting the transition from a culture of violence and force, to a culture of peace and tolerance.
 Each year the foundation offers an annual Culture of Peace course in collaboration with the Juan Carlos I University of Madrid, with educational content including democracy, human rights and the origin of conflicts.
 In December 2000, the Foundation organized an international conference attended by major figures in the struggle for justice, freedom and peace.
 At the end of the conference, the Declaration of Madrid was adopted unanimously.

-Mayor called for a new world order to extricate humanity from its present dilemma.
-A new ethical and moral order whose cultural, scientific and social dimensions balance economic and technology development.
-For our real goal in life is to improve the quality of life of each and everyone of us.
-This involves new forms of cooperation as the world is now one village.
+Mayor advocated for a new global order based on ethical and moral principle, with cultural, scientific, and social development balanced alongside economic and technological progress.
+He argued that international cooperation was necessary to improve quality in life in an increasingly interconnected world.

 Federico Mayor Zaragoza supported the stand taken by UNESCO with regard to peace, disarmament, human rights and education.
 In the domain of information he suggested a new approach, warning against any monopoly control of communications, and denouncing the dangers of one sided information.

 He argued that man is in a state of transformation; from Homo faber he is on the path to Homo sapiens.
 Knowledge liberates, and scientists have a crucial role to play.
 The new order proposed requires a proper use of knowledge – knowledge, like everything else, only exists through humanity and for humanity.
 It should thus be the focus of our reflections.

 Since 2011, the Foundation for a Culture of Peace hosts the Global Program Women's Knowledge International devoted to: developing an educational project of global reach to contribute to the production and dissemination of women's and feminist knowledge, fostering the growth of a socio-political conscience on gender equity among likeminded people and a wide range of actors, and building cultures of peace through women's produced knowledge.